The Ultimate Day Trip to Hiroshima and Miyajima

 When you get off the ferry, grab a free map from the tourist information center at the ferry terminal.

-There are two roads that you can take to get to the torii gate.
-There is one footpath that goes right along the water.
-The other is along Omotesando street, one block from the footpath.
-Souvenir shops and restaurants line this street.
+There are two roads to the torii gate.
+One footpath goes right along the water, and the other is along Omotesando Street, one block from the footpath.
+This last street is lined with souvenir shops and restaurants.

-As you walk to the torii gate, you’ll notice lots of overly friendly and hungry deer just like in Nara.
+As you walk to the torii gate, you’ll notice lots of overly friendly and hungry deer like in Nara.
 Just a warning: if you have some paper in your hand or pocket and it’s visible to the deer, they won’t ask before taking it to eat.
-While I was looking at a map, one deer came over to me and took it right out of my hand and started chewing on it.
+While I was looking at a map, one deer took it right out of my hand and started chewing on it.

-Unlike in Nara, there are signs asking people not to feed the deer as it has made the deer dependent on handouts from food, upsetting its natural eating habits.
+Unlike in Nara, there are signs asking people not to feed the deer as it has made the deer dependent on handouts for food, upsetting its natural eating habits.
 I agree.

 Miyajima is also famous for oysters, so if you’re hungry and eat seafood, you can grab some from restaurants along the way to the torii gate.